 Mobilise And Integrate is great to practice pre-workout to warm you up, take the breaks off and engage muscles throughout your body.

-This fast-paced routine loosens up the hips, strengthens the wrists and shoulders and rotates the spine.
-It's a veritable smorgasbord of yoga skills.
+Fast And Furious loosens up the hips, mobilises the spine and strengthens the wrists and shoulders.
+It trains a veritable smorgasbord of yoga skills.

-This sequence is a series of mobility drills for the feet, knees, hips, spine and shoulders.
-It's a great one to get your heart pumping.
+Mobility Drills is a fast-paced sequence that mobilises the ankles, knees, hips, spine and shoulders.
+It's great for getting your heart pumping.

-In this sequence, we warm up the body with a fairly simple High Lunge sequence before launching into some challenging balancing poses.
+In Balance Flow, we warm up the body with a simple High Lunge flow before launching into a series of challenging balancing poses.

 These are your Flexibility Basics.
 In this routine, we break down the foundational yoga poses—Child, Downward Dog and Forward Bend.